 Is the Red Rottweiler a real Rottie?

 This means that the chances of a red Rottweiler being naturally produced by two purebred parents are extremely low.
-It doesn't mean it can't happen, but it is VERY unlikely.
+It doesn't mean it can't happen, but it is doubtful.

-For purebred Rottweilers to produce a red Rottweiler puppy, they would both have to carry this very elusive gene.
+For purebred Rottweilers to produce a red Rottweiler puppy, they must carry this very elusive gene.

 So where does a red Rottweiler come from today?